ngoudar1729/Google-Drive-Index/README.md

 ### Simple and automatic
 * Go https://gdindex-code-builder.maple3142.net/, and follow its instructions.
 * Copy the content of worker/worker.js to CloudFlare Workers.
-* Fill refresh_token, root_folder_id and other options step 1.
+* Fill client id, client secret, refresh_token, root_folder_id and other options from step 1 in workers.js.

 ### Manual way
 ### Method 1: Rclone

-Install rclone
+* Install rclone
-Setup your Google Drive: https://rclone.org/drive/
+* Setup your Google Drive: https://rclone.org/drive/
 * Run rclone config file to find your rclone.conf location
 * Find refresh_token in your rclone.conf, and root_folder_id too(optionally).
 * Copy the content of worker/worker.js to CloudFlare Workers.